OWASP/wstg/document/6-Appendix/C-Fuzzing.md

 gobuster dir -w endpoints.txt -u https://example.com
 ```

 In the above command `dir` specifies we are fuzzing a directory, `-u` is the flag for URL and `-w` is the flag for wordlist where `endpoints.txt` is the worldlist file payloads will be taken from.
-The command runs concurrent request to the endpoint to find available directories.
+The command runs concurrent requests to the endpoint to find available directories.

 ### Wordlists and References